ACTUALIZACIÓN SOBRE COVID-19: ¡Recursos, información y consejos útiles para protegerle a usted y a su familia!

 Department of Health Provides Update on COVID-19, 621 Positives Bring Statewide Total to 84,991

-Harrisburg, PA - The Pennsylvania Department of Health today confirmed as of 12:00 a.m., June 27, that there are 621 additional positive cases of COVID-19, bringing the statewide total to 84,991.
+Harrisburg, PA - The Pennsylvania Department of Health today confirmed as of 12:00 a.m., Junio 27, that there are 621 additional positive cases of COVID-19, bringing the statewide total to 84,991.
 All 67 counties in Pennsylvania have cases of COVID-19.
 There are...

 Wolf Administration Announces Strategy to Ease Long-Term Care Facility Restrictions through Gradual Three-Step Process to Protect Vulnerable Populations